aiforged/docs/docs/sdk/dotNET/client-reference/paramdef-client/paramdef-client-options.md

 !!! success "Verification step"
     After saving, read the latest with GetLastSettingAsync and inspect the Data payload to confirm the expected structure and values.

-## Open Questions

-- Schema details for these referenced types were not provided: MapsEngine, AddressField, ImageComparisonOptions, FingerprintOptions, SignatureOptions, ObjectDetectionOptions, BoundedBox.
-- Preferred mechanism to indicate the concrete BaseOption-derived type in Data for round-trip deserialization.
-- Any server-side constraints linking ParameterDefViewModel.ValueType to specific BaseOption-derived types.